Universal-Patois/archeo-mexico/README.md

   * Ability to click state and see sites appear on map as pins
   * Ability to click pin and see site information
   * Ability to toggle all site on map
-  * Ability to show in pin that user has visited site
-  * Ability to show in pin that user wants to visit site
   * Ability to filter sites by time period
   * Ability to filter sites by type
   * Ability to filter sites by group of people